 There are ways to deal with eating, digestion or weight loss problems when you have cancer.
-Medicines, soft diets, adding calories to your diet or tube feedings are some of the ways to manage diet problems.
+Medicines, soft diets, adding calories to your diet or tube feeding are some of the ways to manage diet problems.

-Find tips on how to deal with diet problems such as taste changes, loss of appetite, diarrhoea, constipation and sickness (nausea).
+There are ways to deal with diet problems such as taste changes, loss of appetite, diarrhoea, constipation and sickness (nausea).

 You may need drip or tube feeding if you need extra nourishment as a result of weight loss or your treatment.

 Diet problems can happen when you have advanced cancer.

 Eating in the hospital can be a problem if you're not feeling well and getting used to a different routine.

 There are medicines that can help with weight loss, cachexia and digestion problems.

 People with cancer sometimes try complementary or alternative therapies to help with diet problems or to treat cancer.